School uniform: Positives

 For example, in the first year of the mandatory uniform policy in Long Beach, California, officials reported that fighting in schools decreased by more than 50%, assault and battery by 34%, sex offenses by 74%, and robbery by 66%.
+However the district also added other safety measures like security guards so the success cannot be attributed to the uniforms solely.

 Advocates also believe that uniforms increase student learning and positive attitudes toward school through: